 Update 6.2.9.3 & 6.2.9.4 rules:

-If the published missed approach point is beyond the runway threshold and the runway threshold will be coded as a fix in the lateral path that fix will be on the established path, with no course changes.
+If the published Missed Approach Point is beyond the runway threshold, and the runway threshold will be coded as the Final End Point fix in the lateral path, that fix will be on the established path, with no course changes.

-If the published Missed Approach Point is beyond the runway threshold and a runway threshold fix cannot be inserted as defined in Rule 8.10, a Final End Point fix is to be inserted into the final approach coding sequence.
+If the published Missed Approach Point is beyond the runway threshold and a runway threshold fix cannot be inserted as defined in Rule 8.10, a Final End Point waypoint is to be inserted into the final approach coding sequence.
 For complete details, see Rule 8.10.

 Update 6.2.10.2 rule:

-Procedure Fix Altitudes for the published Missed Approach Point, a runway threshold fix prior to the published Missed Approach Point or a Final End Point prior to the Missed Approach Point must be as indicated below.
+Procedure Fix Altitudes for the published Missed Approach Point, or the Final End Point prior to the Missed Approach Point, must be as indicated below.

 Delete 6.2.10.2.c rule and update 6.2.10.2.d:

-For a published Missed Approach Point beyond the runway threshold and where a landing threshold point fix has been inserted into the final approach coding by the data supplier, based on the rules in Rule 8.10 of this Attachment, code an at altitude equal to the runway threshold elevation plus the published TCH (if no procedure TCH is specified by source, then use 40 or 50 feet) in Altitude 1 of the landing threshold point fix record.
-See Rule 8.10 of this attachment
+Deleted with Supplement 24.

-For a published Missed Approach Point beyond the runway threshold and where a final end point fix has been inserted into the final approach coding by the data supplier, based on the rules in Rule 8.10 of this Attachment, code an at altitude equal to the runway threshold elevation plus the published TCH (if no procedure TCH is specified by source, then use 40 or 50 feet) in Altitude 1 of the final end point fix record.
+For a published Missed Approach Point beyond the runway threshold and where a Final End Point has been inserted into the Final Approach Coding by the data supplier, based on the rules in Rule 8.10 of this Attachment, code an at altitude equal to the runway threshold elevation plus the published TCH (if no procedure TCH is specified by source, then use 40 or 50 feet) in Altitude 1 of the final end point fix record.
 See also Rule 8.10 of this attachment.

 Update 8.1.2 rule:

-A vertical Angle must be coded in the Missed Approach Point, Runway Threshold or Final End Point, whichever occurs first, for each approach procedure.
+A vertical Angle must be coded on the leg that contains the Missed Approach Point or Final End Point, whichever occurs first, for each approach procedure.
 A Vertical Angle may be coded in the Final Approach Fix Segment for each approach that includes a FACF.
 Vertical Angles will be from official government source or computed.
 This Vertical Angle will only be repeated on all step-down fixes on the segment FAF to MAP.
 The government source Vertical Angle will also be repeated on fixes associated with an AF/RF Leg as the start or end of the arc, when these fixes are not at procedure fix locations and the AF/RF Leg is in the FAF to MAP portion of the final approach coding.

 Update 8.6.4 rule:

-A Vertical Angle must be provided on the missed approach point fix , or, when the procedure meets the criteria specified in Rule 6.10.2.1, on the Final End Point fix when such as fix is coded for the approach.
+A Vertical Angle must be provided on the leg containing the Missed Approach Point fix.
+One exception to this rule is when the procedure meets the criteria specified in the circle-to-land rule 8.6.2.
+Another exception is when the procedure meets the criteria specified in the straight-in rules 6.2.9.3 / 6.2.9.4 when the angle must be provided on the leg containing the Final End Point fix.
 Vertical Angle information must be in accordance with the rules in Section 6, 7 and 8 of this attachment for the type of reference facility on which the procedure is based.

 Update 8.10.1 rule:

 Missed Approach Point beyond the landing threshold and the published Final Approach Course crosses the landing threshold.
-The ARINC 424 rules for this case call for inserting the Landing Threshold Point as a fix in procedure coding.
+The ARINC 424 rules for this case call for inserting the Landing Threshold Point as the Final End Point in the procedure coding.
 See VNAV Coding Example A.

 Update VNAV coding example A: